ioannisa/SecuredAndroidPersistence/README.md

 * **Security:** Protect sensitive data with robust encryption techniques.
 * **Ease of Use:** Simplifies the process of managing encrypted preferences with a user-friendly API.
 * **Versatility:** Supports a variety of data types and integrates seamlessly with existing Android components.
+* **Variety of usage:** Works with several primitive types and strings, but also supports encryption/decryption of Files.
 * **Performance:** Ensures non-blocking operations for a smooth user experience.

 ## Installation